microsoft/graphrag-benchmarking-datasets/README.md

 ## 📊 Benchmark Queries

-The exact queries used in the paper are included as .csv files in the data/ directory.
+The exact queries used in the paper are included as .csv files in the `data` directory.

 ## 🤝 Contributing

 We welcome contributions and suggestions!

-By submitting a pull request, you agree to the [Microsoft Contributor License Agreement (CLA).]https://cla.opensource.microsoft.com) A CLA bot will automatically check for compliance.
+By submitting a pull request, you agree to the [Microsoft Contributor License Agreement](https://cla.opensource.microsoft.com).
+A CLA bot will automatically check for compliance.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or